-We have a Full Moon coming in Cancer on January 17th, 2022, so we’re about a week away now and might be feeling that emotional energy pouring in and growing.
+We have a Full Moon in Virgo on March 7th, 2023.
+You might be feeling that emotional energy pouring in and growing.
 As it grows, the effects of the Full Moon hangover start to kick in too.

 What Are Full Moons?

-With the Sun and Moon at opposition, this puts our ego needs and desires (the Sun) at odds with our emotional needs (the Moon), hence this being a highly emotional astrological event.
+With the Sun and Moon at opposition, this puts our ego needs and desires (the Sun) at odds with our emotional needs (the Moon).
+Hence this is a highly emotional astrological event.

-The Water signs are the emotional signs, so a Full Moon in a Water sign kicks that up to 11/10.
-It stands to reason that the Full Moon hangover is strongest with Full Moons in a Water sign, and we’ve got that coming soon.
+The Water signs are the emotional signs, so a Full Moon in a Water sign kicks that up to 11/10!

 What Are the Full Moon Hangover Symptoms?